Dec 21, 2016

 Timing belts are more often than not made out of very strong rubber.
 This is designed to absorb and be able to operate under tremendous stresses.
 But over time, its ability to do this is compromised.
 Rubber will, however gradually, deteriorate as time passes, and a timing belt made of rubber will lose its tautness.
 When this happens, the tiny intervals between the various actions which it helps control become more difficult to keep in sync.

 The result, at the very least, is a reduction in the performance of your engine.
 But ultimately, you’re running the risk of this lack of synchronisation getting steadily worse, and falling victim to the consequences as outlined earlier.

-For many years, the rule of thumb was every six years, or 60,000 miles, according to replacement car parts supplier to the trade, Meineke.
+For many years, the key question was: “At what mileage should the cambelt be changed?”
+And the rule of thumb was every six years, or 60,000 miles, according to replacement car parts supplier to the trade, Meineke.
 But with the new reality of vehicles being subjected to huge variations in their amount of use (and abuse), coupled with improvements in engine technology, some say that interval can be increased to up to 100,000 miles.